 Should you buy the Audeze Mobius?

 The Audeze Mobius one of the best gaming headsets you can buy—end of story.
 It offers a premium feature set, best-in-class audio, and a comfortable fit.
 It’s also really expensive at a hair under $400.
-But it’s worth it if you want a great headset for all uses.
+It’s worth it if you want a great headset for all uses, but if you’ve already got everyday headphones you like, pretty much every option is cheaper.